KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_2_head_section.md

 1. Set the title for your page inside the title tags.
 This sets what will show on the tab.
 2. Save the file
-3. Navigate to your CodingAndCocktails folder and open the _index.html_ file in your Google Chrome browser
+3. In your file system, navigate to your CodingAndCocktails folder
+4. Open the _index.html_ file in your Google Chrome browser
-4. You won't see anything exciting on the page itself yet but you should see your title in the page tab.
+5. You won't see anything exciting on the page itself yet but you should see your title displayed in the page tab.